 -

 We provide the venue and all the related trappings (lights and sound, soft goods, in house bar).
-The venue covers box office and front of house services, and the festival will be running a marketing campaign.
-The following personnel will also be provided, though you are welcome to bring your own if you already have someone you routinely work with: Light designer, Sound tech, Stage manager, Ushers
+We also provide box office and front of house services, and the festival will be running a marketing campaign.
+The following personnel will also be provided, though you are welcome to bring your own if you already have someone you routinely work with: Light designer, Sound tech, Stage manager

 -